 Dr Sarah Majid is a Consultant Psychiatrist in Psychotherapy based at the Tavistock Centre with a long association with the Trauma Consultation Service.
 After graduating from Kings College, Cambridge, she completed a master’s degree in Social Anthropology at the School of Oriental and African Studies before completing higher training in Adult Psychiatry at the Maudsley Hospital and in Psychotherapy at the Tavistock Centre.
 Her current post in the Whole Family Service involves working with parents and families from a range of backgrounds, where the children are considered to be at risk.
 She also works in Camden Psychodynamic Psychotherapy Service, where she runs the UCLH Medical Student Psychotherapy Scheme, and is involved in developing this work at a national level through her role as Chair of the RCPsych Medical Student Psychotherapy Scheme Working Group.
 Dr Majid has been working with refugees and asylum seekers for over 20 years and is a founder member of the RCPsych Mental Health of Asylum Seekers Working Group, set up to address inadequacies in the mental health care of this population.
 In 2011, together with Dr David Bell, she set up the Tavistock Immigration Legal Service, a unique service providing psychiatric medico-legal reports to inform decisions made by the Immigration Tribunal, and bringing a psychoanalytic perspective.

-- The Agony and The Ecstasy; The Therapeutic Use of MDMA in Complex Trauma - Dr Jo O’Reilly
+7 January 2021: Dr Jo O’Reilly – The Agony and The Ecstasy; The Therapeutic Use of MDMA in Complex Trauma

-- The impact of trauma on Emotional processing and the implications for therapy - Mr. Ricky Emanuel
+4 March 2021: Mr. Ricky Emanuel – The impact of trauma on emotional processing and the implications for therapy

 It is aimed at all professionals working within the mental health field who have an interest in trauma.
 This would include psychologists, psychiatrists, social workers, mental health nurses, support workers, counsellors and therapists.